sievericcardo/greenhouse_dt_project/README.md

 The templates are available in the `smol_scheduler/src/main/resources` folder

 - `config_local.yml`: used by the SMOL program to access to influxDB
-  - NOTE: it used by the SMOL program and as now it's hardcoded in the SMOL program.
-You need to the the location of the file in the SMOL program code when running the influxDB queries.
+  - NOTE: it is used by the SMOL program and as now it's hardcoded in the SMOL program.
 - `config_scheduler.yml`: used by the SMOL scheduler to get the following information:
   - Path of the SMOL program
   - Path of the asset model